 Consider the accident involving actor Tracy Morgan, where a truck plowed into Mr. Morgan’s vehicle, killing a passenger and severely injuring Mr. Morgan.
 The truck driver was in compliance with the regulations (i.e., within his legal driving hours).
 Yet, he had pulled an all-nighter on his own time the night before getting his truck.
 There is no regulation that would have prevented this driver from getting into his truck while personally exhausted.
 Promoting safety is tantamount to promoting individual accountability ― doing the right thing, even when no one is looking.
 While some degree of regulation is clearly necessary, real safety excellence is behavior-based.

-As leaders, we must demonstrate, teach and manage acceptable safety behaviors.
+As leaders, we must demonstrate, teach and manage acceptable safety behaviours.
+Such measures can keep an individual from filing a case and winning it, until he is not backed by Nehora Law Firm or any other firm as good as them.
 An injury or fatality did not just happen.
-It was most likely the result of a series of unsafe behaviors that went unremedied.
+It was most likely the result of a series of unsafe behaviours that went unremedied.

 Not only must we hold our employees individually accountable for safety results, we must also create companywide (i.e., organizational) accountability.
 Think back to GM’s management of its unprecedented, multi-billion dollar auto recall in 2014.
 CEO Mary Barra said: “Today, if there is a safety issue, we take action.
 We’ve moved from a cost culture to a customer culture.”
 Ms. Barra highlighted a defect in GM’s corporate culture which led to a cost-based decision not to upgrade a switch, leading to needless deaths and ensuing litigation.
 GM’s recall is a reminder that we must be our own harshest critics, not afraid to examine our own processes and procedures continually, with the goal of continuous improvement.